aksel-blaise/recipes/recipes/peanut-butter.md

 # peanut butter

 Peanut butter has long been a staple of my diet, and it is very easy to make.
-Whether used on roasted poblano and peanut butter sandwiches, or as a dip for vegetables, it can be a delicious snack or a main course.
+Whether used on roasted poblano and peanut butter sandwiches, as a dip for vegetables or as an ingredient in a complex dish, it can be a delicious snack or a main course.
 I do tinker quite a bit with this recipe.
 For the holidays, a little bit of cinnamon and clove adds a nice touch.
 Peanut butter can always be sweetened with honey, and I like to add some cocoa for movie night PB and veggies.

 ![](../images/peanut-butter.jpg)